This list of questions and answers that reflect those frequently asked by residents.

 Towns create plans in order to understand the community and set future directions.
 The Your Voice, Our Future General Plan helps us understand how Oro Valley has changed, what the community’s values are, and uses those values to guide decisions over the next 10 years.

-The Your Voice, Our Future Plan, voted on by the residents of Oro Valley, will officially guide and inform residents, stakeholders, Town staff, and elected and appointed officials.
+The Your Voice, Our Future General Plan, ratified by the residents of Oro Valley, officially guides and inform residents, stakeholders, Town staff, and elected and appointed officials.
 Residents and stakeholders can look to the Plan to understand the vision of Oro Valley’s future.
-Town staff and elected and appointed officials will use the Plan’s goals and polices as a foundation for decision making.
-Over the next 10 years, they will put the Plan into action through the action items listed in Chapter 6: Getting to Work.
+Town staff and elected and appointed officials use the Plan’s goals and polices as a foundation for decision making.
+Over the ten years following ratification, they will put the Plan into action through the action items listed in Chapter 6: Getting to Work.

-After the voters make a decision on the Your Voice, Our Future Plan, it’s time for action.
+Oro Valley residents voted to ratify the Your Voice, Our Future General Plan on November 8, 2016.
+Now, it’s time for action.
 The Plan will be used as guide over the next 10 years.
-The current plan outlines actions as well as a specific implementation program to monitor results.
+It outlines actions as well as a specific implementation program to monitor results.
 Examples from the Plan include:

 - Create partnerships with higher education institutions and museums to share programs and cultural resources.